kaitumisuuringute-keskus/Weightipy/README.md

 # Weightipy

-Weightipy is a cut down version of Quantipy for weighting people data using the RIM (raking) algorithm.
+Weightipy is a cut down version of [Quantipy3](https://github.com/Quantipy/quantipy3) for weighting people data using the RIM (iterative raking) algorithm.

-### Weightipy for Python 3
-This repository is a modified version of [Quantipy3](https://github.com/Quantipy/quantipy3), that only contains the RIM weighting algorithm of Quantipy3.

 #### Origins
 - Quantipy was concieved of and instigated by Gary Nelson: http://www.datasmoothie.com